kapouer/sharpie/README.md

   boolean

 There is optional support for svg rendering using librsvg.

+Content-Type is set by sharpie middleware in the HTTP response header.

 This module does not offer any kind of cache, and will stay as simple as possible.